 Mortgage forbearance allows borrowers who are experiencing temporary financial struggles to put a hold on their monthly mortgage payments for a certain period of time.

-During the forbearance period, it’s expected that you’ll use that time to get back on your feet and prepare to continue making your regular monthly payments, in addition to paying back what you accrued while you were in forbearance, at the end of the specified period of time.
+During the forbearance period, the loan servicer expects that you’ll use that time to get back on your feet and prepare to continue making your regular monthly payments, in addition to paying back what you accrued while you were in forbearance, at the end of the specified period of time.

 The key thing to note about forbearance is that you’ll owe the amount that was suspended at the end of the period.
 So, if you were in forbearance for 5 months, at the end of it you’ll need to pay back 5 months’ worth of mortgage payments.
 This can generally be done either as a lump sum or as part of a repayment plan.